-29.1 If the first lap of the race has not been completed by the leader, the field shall be restarted in their original positions; 29.2 A competitor who could not start the race in question shall be allowed to restart but from the back of the grid; 29.3 The race shall be considered a new race, and the full number of laps are to be run; 29.4 If one (1) or more laps had been completed by the leader: 29.5 The race shall be restarted with the competitors in single file, in the order in which they crossed the start line on the lap prior to the stoppage; 29.6 The lap scorers shall without delay submit a positioning grid to the starter; 29.7 Only the competitors whose vehicles crossed the finish line shall be permitted to restart the race; 29.8 However, competitors who could not complete that lap due to the deliberate or accidental actions of another competitor during an incident that led to the stoppage shall be permitted to restart, at the discretion of the Clerk of the Course obligation he/she may take action against the competitor who caused the incident;
+29.1 If the first lap of the race has not been completed by the leader, the field shall be restarted in their original positions; 29.2 A competitor who could not start the race in question shall be allowed to restart but from the back of the grid; 29.1.1 29.3 The race shall be considered a new race, and the full number of laps are to be run; 29.1.2 29.4 If one (1) or more laps had been completed by the leader: 29.2 29.5 The race shall be restarted with the competitors in single file, in the order in which they crossed the start line on the lap prior to the stoppage; 29.2.1 29.6 The lap scorers shall without delay submit a positioning grid to the starter; 29.2.2 29.7 Only the competitors whose vehicles crossed the finish line shall be permitted to restart the race; for incidents after the leader of the race has completed Lap 1.
+29.2.3 29.8 However, competitors who could not complete that lap due to the deliberate or accidental actions of another competitor during an incident that led to the stoppage shall be permitted to restart, at the discretion of the Clerk of the Course obligation he/she may take action against the competitor who caused the incident; 29.2.4

 OT 30.
-LAPPING TRAFFIC
+LAPING TRAFFIC

 30.1 Competitors about to be lapped shall be notified by receiving the blue flag; 30.2 Once the blue flag has been shown, the lapped competitor shall keep to his specific race lane and may not move, despite which lane they are in, allowing the lapping competitor to negotiate the overtake maneuver; 30.3 The competitor shall maintain his/her race line for a full lap, thus allowing the other leaders to pass without interference.
 30.4 Competitors being lapped shall not interfere with or obstruct the faster competitor/s at all, neither may they interfere with or race against any competitor other than the competitor who is immediately ahead of them in the classification.

-30.5 Competitors breaching GRR19.3 - refer point penalties;
+30.5 Competitors breaching GRR 19.3 - refer point penalties; ------ ---

 OT 31.
-DRIVING REGULATIONS
+DRIVING RESERVED

-LIMITED CONTACT RACING AS DESCRIBED 31.1 Limited contact shall mean nothing more than the coming together of vehicles caused by close racing, minimal shunting and nudging shall be permitted due to close racing; 31.2 When contact being made unintentionally or accidentally, the following vehicle shall leave enough space for the leading vehicle to regain its position on the track; 31.3 In limited contact, the intention is to permit minimal contact, but the contact shall not be forceful enough to cause the lead vehicle to be placed in a different race line involuntarily
+LIMITED CONTACT RACING AS DESCRIBED 31.1 Limited contact shall mean nothing more than the coming together of vehicles caused by close racing, minimal shunting and nudging shall be permitted due to close racing.
+31.2 When contact being made unintentionally or accidentally, the following vehicle shall leave enough space for the leading vehicle to regain its position on the track; 31.3 In limited contact, the intention is to permit minimal contact, but the contact shall not be forceful enough to cause the lead vehicle to be placed in a different race line involuntarily